vnsur/aapanel-v7-lifetime/README.md

 # Changelog

+**v7.0.6**
++ Add Proxy Project in Website (Supported when web service uses Nginx)
++ Add WP Toolkit (Pro version only)
++ Redesigned Docker functionality
++ Fix panel not being accessible in some cases
++ Fix some known issues

 **v7.0.5**
 + Optimize the panel login process and login interaction
 + Optimize the time selection for renewing Let's Encrypt Certificate